Plymouth State University’s Study Abroad Financial Aid Policy

 - Faculty/Staff Tuition Benefit recipients may have their benefits applied toward study abroad costs.

-PSU provides study abroad students an opportunity to apply for the Barbara Wiley Scholarship.
+PSU provides study abroad students an opportunity to apply for the Barbara Willey Scholarship.
 Applications are available through the Associate Vice President of Academic Affairs Office as well as online.

 The U.S. government believes it is important for citizens to be better educated about the world and is providing scholarship assistance to help college students engage in overseas study.
 Below are links to additional scholarship opportunities.
 Read the instructions carefully since some scholarships do have a service component associated with receipt of the scholarship.